 Cooper Jack Bay, and

-Discovery Bay is mixed-use, with the interior consisting mainly of light industrial and commercial, and private homes and
+Discovery Bay is mixed-use, with the interior consisting mainly of light industrial and commercial structures, and private homes and

 rental villas in the south-eastern half.